noamkfir/NodeCourse/Challenges/Express/ToDo/readme.md

 # ToDo List Challenge

-In this challenge you will create a simple ToDo List web application that interacts with an ExpressJS backend.

-inside [/ToDoListChallenge/app](https://github.com/noynir/NodeCourse/tree/master/Challenges/Express/ToDo/ToDoListChallenge/app) you'll find a small skeleton for an ExpressJs application. in this skeleton you will need to use and refactor the following files
+In this challenge you will create a simple ToDo List web application that interacts with an ExpressJS backend. this application is based on [ToDoMvc jQuery implementation](http://todomvc.com/) inside [/ToDoListChallenge/app](https://github.com/noynir/NodeCourse/tree/master/Challenges/Express/ToDo/ToDoListChallenge/app) you'll find a small skeleton for an ExpressJs application. in this skeleton you will need to use and refactor the following files
    * [/app.js]() - the root of the ExpressJS application